VitaliyMinenko/hub_statistic/README.md

 Laravel development server started on http://127.0.0.1:8000/
 ```

-* Now application is ready you can use it with API interfaces:
+* Now application is ready, you can use it with API interfaces:
-* For test application you can use any Rest Clients for example (Postman, Advanced Rest Client etc...).
+* For testing the application you can use any Rest Clients for example (Postman, Advanced Rest Client etc...).

 ##### Method of HTTP Request.